W-4 Withholding Calculator 2026

 4. Per-Period Withholding = Net Annual Tax ÷ Number of Pay Periods

 Married Filing Jointly brackets are exactly 2× single limits.
 Head of Household brackets are approximately 1.43× single limits.
+Married Filing Separately uses the same limits as Single.

 Practical Examples